 After a few seconds of silence, one of the owners reached for his glass of water, took a sip and then took a deep breath, exhaled and responded “customer service”.
 Ok, I said.
 How so?
 They gave me a series of vague answers such as free website updates and on the clock support.
 Fine, but how are your customers celebrating this?, I answered.

-To illustrate my point about being committed to innovation, I then suggested they take a look at Rackspace, a fellow hosting company, since they keep no secret that they take customer support seriously.
+To illustrate my point about being committed to innovation, I then suggested they take a look at FastComet, a fellow hosting company since they keep no secret that they take customer support seriously.
+Also, they always think about their customer first, by providing them fast, efficient and also by giving them, fastcomet coupon to their clients on every web hosting service.
 So seriously, that they registered the name “Fanatical Support” and include a good amount of pages in their website:

 They also have a page dedicated to expressing their promise of fanatical support, which also includes a PDF where they go into full detail.
 Isn’t that commitment?
 I think it is.
 And this brings us to another important point about differentiation.